nalind/fedora-qemu-user-static/README.md

 Known Limitations
 =================

-Attempting to use emulators from one container to run binaries in another container is a case of letting one container mess with another.
-If your system is using SELinux in enforcing mode, this is almost certainly going to not be allowed.
-It _can_ work if the container which needs to be run under emulation is started without SELinux confinement using the `--security-opt label=disable` option, but it's a tradeoff that's best avoided if possible.
+SELinux policy would normally not allow binaries in one container to access binaries in another container, so an additional workaround is required.

-Alternatively, the container can be told, though environment variables, to copy its interpreters to a directory at which we mount a volume, and to relabel the interpreters so that SELinux policy will allow them to run binaries in containers.
+A workaround that has worked for me is to copy the interpreters to a mounted volume, relabel them, and register them from there.
+SELinux policy will then allow them to run binaries in containers.

 To turn on emulation using that workaround:
 ```